thegiive/hadoopci/README.md

-# Module Analytics
-add by wisely chen
+# Hadoop CI sample code on Hadoop Summit 2013 San Jose

 ###Pig scripts
 this project requires the UDF library in pig scripts, please refer to this repository
-- Pig UDF from Taiwan Data Team (https://git.corp.yahoo.com/twdata/pig_udf)
+- Pig UDF from Taiwan Data Team ( http://wiki.apache.org/pig/UDFManual )

-lala
+### Jenkins config
+- the jenkins config is backup by thinBackup https://wiki.jenkins-ci.org/display/JENKINS/thinBackup

+Please untar it and restore by thinsBackup